andrerpena/react-mde/readme.md

     import 'react-mde/lib/styles/css/react-mde-toolbar.css';
     import 'react-mde/lib/styles/css/react-mde-textarea.css';
     import 'react-mde/lib/styles/css/react-mde-preview.css';

+If you're using SASS, you can override these variables: https://github.com/andrerpena/react-mde/blob/master/src/styles/variables.scss

 You still have to import `font-awesome` while we don't embed the icons for the toolbar commands, `normalize` is optional:

     import '../node_modules/normalize.css/normalize.css';
     import '../node_modules/font-awesome/css/font-awesome.css';

 ## Commands

 React-mde allows you to use the build-in commands, implement your own commands, or both.